vaiibhavgupta/udacity-data-scientist-nanodegree/project_data_science_blogpost/readme.md

 This folder contains Ipython Jupyter Notebook related to Project 1 - Data Science Blog Post - of Udacity's Data Scientist Nanodegree.

 ## Project Motivation
 As part of Udacity's Data Scientist Nanodegree, in which I am currently enrolled in, we are supposed to pick a dataset of our choice and perform some EDA to answer few questions of our own choice.
-I picked up AirBnB's Boston dataset (link to which provided below) and posed the following 3 questions:
+I picked up AirBnB's Boston dataset and posed the following 3 questions:
 1. What are the factors that justify the high prices of AirBnBs?
 OR Let’s say, what makes them PREMIUM?
 2. What is the difference between amenities offered by AirBnBs in the top 10 %ile and those in the bottom 10 %ile of the price band?
 3. What is the best time for being a host at AirBnB?